 During the process oxygen is released.
+The carbohydrates ultimately get converted into starch.
 The presence of starch in leaves indicates the occurrence of photosynthesis.
-Starch is also a carbohydrate.
+The starch is also a carbohydrate.

 Boojho has observed some plants with deep red, violet or brown leaves.
 He wants to know whether these leaves also carry out photosynthesis.